 '''

 Storage.iter_times_between (start, end)

+A generator yielding all times between two points.

 '''

 - start (any object) The index to start from. - end (any object) The index to go to.

 Note: This function only works if times are orderable, or specifically that the <= operator is implemented.